vermashivam679/vermashivam679.github.io/about.md

 ---
 layout: page
-title: About
+title: About Shivam
 permalink: /about/
 ---

-Some information about you!
+Hi, Here is some irrelevant information about me.
+I like to learn and play techno music, explore different genres of music, learn painting and go on a vacation to honalulu :p

 ### More Information